 - Renting your own house or flat - when you're ready, talk to your social worker or personal advisor who will help you decide whether it's the right time to find independent accommodation.

-Taster flats and supported accommodation are fully furnished.
-However, when you move into your own house or flat you'll receive an allowance of £2,000 to help you set up home.
+When you move into your own house or flat, you'll receive an allowance of £2,000 to help you set up home.
+You won't receive this when you move in to taster flats or supported accommodation as they're fully furnished.

 This is not a lot of money when trying to buy everything for your first home.
 It’s important that you spend some time working out what you need and how much it all costs.
 You can ask for help from your foster carer, personal advisor, residential worker, social worker or someone else you feel comfortable with.